Montejo v. Louisiana: Supreme Court's decision

 Justice Alito filed a concurring opinion.
-Justice Stevens, who had written the Opinion of the Court in the overturned Jackson, filed a dissenting opinion in which Justice Souter and Justice Ginsburg joined.
+Justice Stevens, who had written the Opinion of the Court in Jackson, filed a dissenting opinion in which Justice Souter and Justice Ginsburg joined.
 Justice Breyer joined that dissenting opinion, except for footnote 5.
 Justice Breyer also filed a separate dissenting opinion.

 Analysis

 The Fifth Amendment's right to counsel attaches upon invocation (i.e., when an attorney is requested).
 The Sixth Amendment's right to counsel attaches when adversarial proceedings begin (i.e., at the arraignment).
 The presumption in Jackson attempted to analogize the Fifth Amendment's right against self-incrimination through Edwards v.
 Arizona to the Sixth Amendment's right to counsel, essentially not allowing police interrogation after the right attached.
 Under Montejo, in the case where the Defendant has not asserted his Fifth Amendment's right to counsel but rather relies on his Sixth Amendment's right to counsel, police may reinitiate interrogation after his Miranda rights have been read.
 However, if a Defendant has asserted his Fifth Amendment's right to counsel and adversarial proceedings have begun, police may not reinitiate questioning without counsel present and waiver under Edwards, or unless the Defendant initiates the conversation and police get a waiver.
 Criticisms of the Montejo decision include arguments that the case's importation of Fifth Amendment rationale into Sixth Amendment contexts "has resulted in a blurring of the line between legitimate law enforcement efforts and illegitimate police deception."